-Damp conditions perfect for funnel webs
+Damp conditions = funnel webs

-Check your swimming pools
+Check your swimming pool

 In the garden

 Funnel webs are aggressive.
 They’ll come out fighting if they’re feeling threatened.
-Unintentionally, you can threaten a funnel web spider, simply by digging in the garden.
-Always make sure you’re wearing good quality gardening gloves.
+Unintentionally, you can threaten a funnel web spider simply by digging in the garden.
+Always make sure you’re wearing good-quality gardening gloves.
 They love to live in burrows around the bases of plants, so when you’re gardening, be careful.
 If you see a kookaburra watching you digging, they’re probably waiting for the funnel web to run out.
 Kookaburras love a funnel web snack!
-Did you know, contrary to popular belief, funnel web spiders can not jump!
+Did you know, contrary to popular belief, funnel web spiders can not jump?

 First aid for a funnel web bite